More and more customers are using social networks so it is vital for companies to be active on them too.

 Today, there is a myriad of social networks, each corresponding to a different type of clientele.
 It is therefore essential to choose the right platforms on which the SME will be active.
 To make the decision, you can ask your customers which networks they visit or look at those used by your competitors:

 - To reach as many people as possible.
 Facebook, Twitter, LinkedIn, Xing or the Chinese Sina Weibo are the dominant social networks on the web.
-Facebook alone has over 1.3 billion active users per month.
+Facebook alone has over 2.4 billion active users per month.
 These platforms are ideal for networking and improving the company's referencing on search engines.
-Google+ is currently less popular, but it has the advantage of being connected to Picasa and YouTube.
 It is also possible to abuse the use of these platforms – for instance, some brands pay celebrities to post tweets praising their products to their fan community.

 - For an optimal presentation.
-Picasa, YouTube and Pinterest help companies put their visuals to the best possible use.
-A restaurant could post photos of its terrace or its dishes on Picasa.
+YouTube and Pinterest help companies put their visuals to the best possible use.
+A restaurant could post photos of its terrace or its dishes.
 A small production company could post a sample of videos it is producing on YouTube.

 How to start the conversation